 The La Sportiva Trango TRK GTX is a mid-top boot that is designed for rough travel over challenging terrain in a variety of inclement weather conditions.
 It succeeds in some aspects of this goal but falls short in others, namely adverse weather conditions and durability.
 We tested this boot on trips including the Mountaineer's Route on Mount Whitney, a 3-day route that requires stream crossings, off-trail travel, 4th class scrambling, and crampon use.
 We found that it was overall a decent boot, but its shortcomings lead us to recommend the much more capable Scarpa Zodiac Plus GTX as our Top Pick for Scrambling.

-The La Sportiva Trango TRK GTX is billed as a pair of hiking boots but performs much more like an approach boot, which we would define by being tighter fitting, less cushioned and more driven by climbing ability than by comfort over long distance mileage.
-We awarded this boot a score of 6 in comfort, tying the Adidas Terrex Scope which is also an approach style boot but loses out to the Scarpa Zodiac Plus, the Top Pick for Scrambling, which is also considered an approach/mountain boot.
+The La Sportiva Trango TRK GTX is billed as a pair of hiking boots but performs much more like an approach boot, which we would define by being tighter fitting, less cushioned, and more driven by climbing ability than by comfort over long distance mileage.
+We awarded this boot a below-average score in comfort, tying the Adidas Terrex Scope which is also an approach style boot but loses out to the Scarpa Zodiac Plus, the Top Pick for Scrambling, which is also considered an approach/mountain boot.
 Comfort points were deducted to the lack of stiffness in the sole which translated into sore feet at the end of a long day traveling over uneven terrain and the difficulty in achieving a secure fit due to the awkward inflexibility of the TPU Thermo Tech outer.

 The coated polyester mesh was not easy to lace tight for those with narrow feet, leading to a loose feel without wearing thick socks to take up the volume.
 Our lead tester found that downsizing by 1/2 size was needed to get a proper fit.
 These boots had the least supportive insoles that we tested and we replaced the stock footbeds with those from the Salomon Quest 4D to give us a more comfortable experience.